 Where possible though, it’s the security team that makes the compromises necessary to reduce the risk to the client(s) including walking shoreside when you’re in crocodile country.

 TRAVEL PLANNING FOR THE REST OF US

-While an ideal security team will have personnel dedicated to specific roles, that’s not always possible and a traveler might find themselves travelling with a single close protection agent, or in the worst case scenario, they might be doing DIY executive protection and travelling alone.
+While an ideal security team will have personnel dedicated to specific roles, that’s not always possible and a traveller might find themselves travelling with a single close protection agent, or in the worst-case scenario, they might be doing DIY executive protection and travelling alone.

 “Some of these larger companies are designed to where they have intel analysts, point of interest personnel, they have multiple big teams of executive protection.

 Every single one of those roles covers a specific area in the security world, but when you’re talking about the general person travelling, or let’s say one client, and I’ve travelled with clients like this before, one client, one close protection guy, and you’re it… It’s definitely a very difficult job because he’s got to wear multiple hats.
 He has to be, on Monday night before they’re travelling on Tuesday, he’s the one on the computer trying to find out, ‘Hey are there any issues for where we’re going?’

 For example, are there any airport closures in certain locations?
 He’s essentially wearing about five different hats.
 You would do that, travelling individually, if you have to wear multiple hats.
 You don’t have all these specific roles, or you’ve got close protection, an EMT, a security analyst, a threat analysis person doing this, a travel planner booking your flights and making sure you have your hotel rooms.
 Those are just five different little areas, but when you’re travelling by yourself you have to do it all.”

 In these cases, preparedness is essential.
 Just as a full security detail does as much advance work as possible, sole travellers or those travelling with a single operator need to do the same.